acavalla/gilded-rose/bank-tech-test/README.md

 * You should be able to interact with your code via a REPL like IRB or the JavaScript console.
 (You don't need to implement a command line interface that takes input from STDIN.)
 * Deposits, withdrawal.
 * Account statement (date, amount, balance) printing.
-* Data can be kept in memory (it doesn't need to be stored to a database or anything).
+* Data can be kept in memory (it doesn't need to be stored in a database or anything).

 ### Acceptance criteria